Medically reviewed by Katelyn Hagerty, FNP

 Also known as humanism, this therapy looks at the person as a whole and emphasizes their positive traits.

-The humanistic perspective sees humans as inherently good with the possibility to have healthy, meaningful relationships and make good choices.
+The humanistic perspective sees humans as inherently good with the possibility to have healthy, meaningful relationships and make good choices, according to an article published in the journal, Treatment Improvement Protocol.

 So, what is the goal of humanistic therapy?